Boris Johnson turned away from the polling station after forgetting his ID - ExBulletin

 Boris Johnson turned away from the polling station after forgetting his ID

-Former Conservative Prime Minister Boris Johnson was turned away from his local polling station after forgetting to bring acceptable photo ID.
+Former British Prime Minister Boris Johnson was turned away from a polling station on Thursday after forgetting to bring photo ID.

-As Sky News first reported, he later returned with the necessary ID and was able to vote.

-He voted in south Oxfordshire, where voters choose a police and crime commissioner.
+The PA news agency understands that polling station staff told Mr Johnson he would not be able to vote without proving his identity.

-New rules requiring photo ID to vote were introduced by Mr Johnson's government in the Electoral Bill 2022.
+The requirement to provide photo ID was introduced by Mr Johnson during his time in Downing Street as part of the Electoral Bill 2022.

-The change was implemented last year, with the May 2023 local elections where voters were required to show ID for the first time.

-According to the Electoral Commission, around 14,000 people were unable to vote in last year's local elections in England due to the new rules.

-There are 22 acceptable forms of identificationincluding passports, driving licenses, bus passes for the elderly or disabled and Oyster 60+ cards.

-People registered to vote can also request a free document called an electoral authority certificate.
+It is understood Mr Johnson was subsequently able to vote and voted Conservative.

+Thursday's election is the first time many voters in England and Wales have had to show ID to vote, under arrangements first put in place during last year's local elections.

+Acceptable forms of identification include a passport, driving license, proof of age (Pass) cards, blue badges and some discounted travel cards.

-The government also announced plans to make veterans' ID cards a valid form of voter identification after some ex-military personnel were turned away from polling stations.
+The government also said it intended to make veterans' ID cards a valid form of voter identification after former service members were turned away from polling stations.

-Veterans Affairs Minister Johnny Mercer apologized on social media to a man who said he couldn't use his veterans ID card to vote.
+Veterans Affairs Minister Johnny Mercer on Thursday apologized to those who were unable to use their veterans' ID cards to vote in local elections, pledging to do everything in his power to be added to the list of valid IDs.

-“Legislation on acceptable forms of ID was passed before veterans ID cards were released in January of this year,” he wrote.

-“I’ll do everything I can to change it before the next one.”

-A Number 10 spokeswoman said: “We intend to add the new veteran card, which was rolled out in January, to the official list.”
+A Number 10 spokeswoman said: “We intend to add the new veteran card, which was launched in January, to the official list.

 The government is currently consulting on adding the card to the list of acceptable voter ID cards, which already includes armed forces ID cards.